-- Example A: The first payload is a bare IP packet, i.e., no PSH.
-The PFN in this case overlaps with the IP version number. - Example B: The next payload is a bare non-IP packet; again, no PSH.
-The PFN here is the first nibble of the payload, whatever it happens to be. - Example C: This example is an MPLS Payload that starts with a PSH followed by the embedded packet.
+Example A: The first payload is a bare IP packet, i.e., no PSH.
+The PFN in this case overlaps with the IP version number.

+Example B: The next payload is a bare non-IP packet; again, no PSH.
+The PFN here is the first nibble of the payload, whatever it happens to be.

+Example C: This example is an MPLS Payload that follows a PSH.
 Here, the embedded packet could be IP or non-IP.